Locomotive Descriptions and Phases - SD28, SD35, SDP35, SD40X

 The SDP35 was offered as a passenger version, with the rear of the hood extended and the radiators moved forward to make room for a steam generator.
 A 1,800 horsepower, non-turbocharged (Roots-blown) version, the SD28, was also produced as a replacement for the SD18.
 It had two exhaust stacks (in place of a single turbocharger stack) and two 48" radiator fans (in place of two 48" fans flanking a 36" fan) but otherwise looked the same as the SD35.
 Only six were built, reflecting a preference among railroads at the time both for four-axle units and for higher-horsepower engines.
 Nine test beds for the 645-series engine were also built and were designated SD40X.

 While the SD35 did not sell as well as the GP35, it was nonetheless the fastest seller of the SD series up to that point, with combined sales of nearly 400 for the SD35 and SDP35 in only a year and a half of production.
 However, the 2,500 horsepower rating pushed the limits of a traditional DC generator, and the resulting electrical system, with nine stages of transition (four in series, three in series-parallel and two in parallel) proved complex and unreliable.
-The 567 engine was also nearing its horsepower limit, having nearly doubled from the 1,350 hp of the FT in 1939.
+The 567 engine, while still reliable, was nonetheless nearing its horsepower limit with technology of the time, having nearly doubled from the 1,350 hp of the FT in 1939.
 In 1966, EMD replaced the SD35 with the SD40, which used the alternator-rectifier electrical system and new 645-series engine first seen in the SD40X test beds.
 Owing to the complex electrical system and the turbocharger (which was somewhat more maintenance-intensive than the one on later 645 engines) relatively few SD35's remained in service by the year 2000.
 However, some were updated or rebuilt, such as with the addition of Dash-2 electronics or the replacement of the turbo with a Roots blower.

 These phases are based on the SD35 roster compiled by David Thompson.
 While Thompson's original phases make the transition from Phase 1 to Phase 2 based on the radiator intakes, I have elected to make Phase 2 based on the fuel tank profile, for two reasons: 1) Among the detail changes made to the SD35, the radiator intakes are relatively minor, while the new fuel tank profile involved more significant changes to the underframe, including the brackets suspending the fuel tank; and 2) doing so brings the phases in line with the GP35.
 For the same reasons, I've listed Thompson's Phase 1c1 and 1c2 as 1b2 and 1b3.